 Life Coaching Tip: One of the most common ways we sabotage our own success is by worrying.
 And as I pointed out in my last post, shining a light of awareness on the sneaky tricks your primal brain likes to play is the best way to help yourself move forward.
-Tell your subconscious mind to be on notice because we are going to be exposing its mischief and setting you free from its tyranny!
+Put your subconscious mind on notice because we are going to be exposing its mischief and setting you free from its tyranny!

 ________________________